|

 head.
 Two long hair pencils project forward from behind the head

 and another occurs at the rear of the body.
-Four brushes of brown
+Four tufts of brown

 or cream-colored hairs and red spots occur on the first four and